eulerhm/splc-challenge/index.md

 1 - Setting definition: The [settings](Settings) were defined for five testing strategies (Random, One-Disabled, One-Enabled, Most-Enabled-Disabled, and Pairwise)

 2 - Application selection: The [dataset](Dataset) includes 20 applications.
+The gradle build scripts and the AndroidManifest files were adapted to our instrumentation, for instance, to include suitable API dependencies and to allow control permissions (such as for accessing Wi-Fi state).

+3 - Application test extension: Our [instrumentation](TestInstrumentation) was implemented for Java and Kotlin.
+There are particularities according to the screen device, since we use the [UI Automator testing framework](https://developer.android.com/training/testing/other-components/ui-automator).

-3 - Test execution:
+4 - Test execution:

 Requirements: A device running Android 10.
 This device must be rooted in order to install [Sensor Disabler app] (https://play.google.com/store/apps/details?id=com.mrchandler.disableprox&hl=en&gl=US) to manage the sensors.
 Also, the [Lens Cap app](https://play.google.com/store/apps/details?id=com.ownzordage.chrx.lenscap&hl=en_IN&gl=US) must be installed to allow camera control.
+The host machine must have Python 3 installed and the Android SDK and Java environment variables properly set.

+The python [scripts](Scripts) must be executed according to the proper gradle verification task.
+In general: connectedDebugAndroidTest for installing and running Android instrumented tests on the connected device.

 ### Contact